sovity/edc-ce/extensions/wrapper/wrapper/README.md

 ## About this component

-Implementation of Wrapper API Specification, contains the EDC Extension part which will register the API endpoints in the EDC.
+EDC extension which provides API implementations for most of the Wrapper API endpoints.
+Excluded endpoints are either implemented in other Community Edition EDC Extensions or implemented closed source, e.g. our Enterprise Edition API endpoints.

 ## License